leonwgc/react-coding-guidelines/README.md

 export default App;
 ```
+  Explanation:
+  createContext:

+  Creates a context object (UserContext) to hold global data.
+  UserProvider:

+  A provider component that wraps the app and provides the context value (user and setUser) to all child components.
+  useContext:

+  Used in UserProfile and UpdateUser components to access the user data and setUser function from the context.
+  Benefits:

+  Avoids prop drilling by allowing components to directly access global data without passing props through intermediate components.
 - Use the `useCallback` hook to memoize callback functions and avoid unnecessary re-renders.
 - Avoid using anonymous arrow functions inside JSX tree as this can cause unnecessary re-renders of the component, since a new function is created on each render.